numfocus/gsoc/2015/proposals/ian-henriksen.md

 ## Why this project?
 I'm interested in DyND primarily because of the problems it solves.
-When I was first learning to interface with other programming languages from Python, I was amazed by Fortran's ability to perform static expression analysis and optimization on array operations.
+When I was first learning to interface with other programming languages from Python, I was amazed by Fortran's ability to perform static expression analysis and optimization of array operations.
 Though it is cumbersome as a language, its support for array operations is incredible.
 I was troubled by the fact that, as good as it is, NumPy can't do all that Fortran does.
 NumPy's array object is inseparably connected to the Python C API.